-The interior part of a BUILDING contained within a pitched roof structure.
-An ATTIC may contain HABITABLE SPACE as permitted by Building Height standards in Article 3.
+The interior space at the top of a BUILDING under the roof.
+An ATTIC under a flat roof contains non-habitable space.
+An ATTIC within a pitched roof structure may contain HABITABLE SPACE as permitted by state Building Code and the Building Height standards in Article 4.

-AUTO-ORIENTED SERVICES
+AUTO-ORIENTED SERVICES (USE)

-Any business that provides auto-related services and is developed in an auto-oriented manner, particularly uses that include on-site vehicle storage or drive-through facilities (such as gas stations, auto repair shops, new and used car sales and rentals, drive-through restaurants, and car washes).
+Any business that provides auto-related services and is developed in an auto-oriented manner, particularly uses that include on-site vehicle storage or drive-through facilities.
+See Sec 405.21.1.
+Ex. gas stations, auto repair shops, new and used car sales and rentals, drive-through restaurants, and car washes.